 - Investment Advisers Act.
 Except with respect to certain products provided by MSCI ESG Research LLC and certain of its designated foreign affiliates, we believe our products and services do not constitute or provide investment advice as contemplated by the Advisers Act.
 See Part I, Item 1.
 "Business-Government Regulation" above.
-The Advisers Act imposes fiduciary duties, recordkeeping and reporting requirements, disclosure requirements, limitations on agency and principal transactions between an adviser and advisory clients, as well as general antifraud prohibitions.
+The Advisers Act imposes fiduciary duties, recordkeeping and reporting requirements, disclosure requirements, limitations on agency and principal transactions between an adviser and advisory clients, as well as general anti-fraud prohibitions.
 Future developments in our product lines or changes to current laws, rules, regulations or interpretations could cause this status to change, requiring other entities in our corporate family to register as investment advisers under the Advisers Act or comply with similar laws or requirements in states or foreign jurisdictions.
-In the U.S., the SEC has sought public comment on the role of certain third-party information providers to the asset management industry, including index providers and model providers, and whether, under particular facts and circumstances, information providers are acting as investment advisers under the Advisers Act.
+In the U.S., the SEC has sought public comment on the role of certain third-party information providers to the asset management industry, including index providers and model providers, and whether, under particular facts and circumstances, information providers are acting as investment advisers and the Advisers Act.
 The specific questions in the SEC's request for comment demonstrate that the SEC is considering whether, and to what extent, information providers, including index providers, should register as investment advisers and be subject to all aspects of the Advisers Act.
 The SEC's request for comment is far-reaching and could lead to regulation pursuant to the Advisers Act or other framework.
 If our index business were to be deemed an investment adviser, we could be deemed a fiduciary to our clients, increasing the costs and complexity of our business.
 In addition, aspects of this regulatory framework may be at odds with our obligations under other benchmark regulations.
-The SEC has also proposed a rule that would prohibit SEC-registered investment advisers from outsourcing certain services or functions to service providers that do not meet minimum requirements.
-This proposed rule would impose on investment advisers due diligence, monitoring and record-keeping requirements of their service providers, and index providers, among others, are identified as service providers that could fall within the scope of the proposed requirements.
-This proposed rule could therefore impose additional requirements on our business. - Brexit.
+The SEC has also proposed a rule that would prohibit SEC-registered investment advisers from outsourcing certain services or functions to service provid - Brexit.
 The United Kingdom ("UK") exited the European Union ("EU") on January 31, 2020 (commonly referred to as "Brexit") and the UK's membership in the EU single market ended on December 31, 2020.
 One of our subsidiaries is authorized as a UK benchmark administrator regulated by the UK FCA, we have significant operations in the EU and certain members of our senior management team are based in the UK.
 As a result, uncertainties related to Brexit and the new relationship between the UK and EU, potential changes in EU regulation, divergent interpretations by the UK of any replicated EU laws or additional regulation in the UK could increase our costs of doing business, or in some cases, affect our ability to do business, which could have a material adverse effect on our business, financial condition or results of operations.
-Specifically, the EU BMR currently provides for a transition period until December 31, 2025, allowing EU supervised entities to continue to utilize benchmarks provided by non-EU administrators.
-The UK Benchmarks Regulation currently provides a transitional period for third-country benchmarks to December 31, 2030 allowing UK supervised entities to continue to utilize benchmarks provided by non-UK administrators.
+Specifically, the EU BMR currently provides for a transition period until December 31, 2025, allowing EU supervised entities to continue to utilize benchmarks Regulation currently provides a transitional period for third-country benchmarks to December 31, 2030 allowing UK supervised entities to continue to utilize benchmarks provided by non-EU administrators.